futurestages/OnBoardXR_Landing_Page/docs/glossary-avatars.md

 ---

 ## Avatars
 An `Avatar` is how we refer to [the graphic image that represents a user in the virtual world](https://www.xrtoday.com/virtual-reality/what-is-an-avatar-in-the-metaverse/).
-Every user in the virtual world is represented by a virtual object, comprised of a `3D Mesh,` decorated by `Texture(s)` and controlled by a `Rig.` These three components may be customized to allow users to represet themselves in creative ways, however these components must adere to specific technical guidelines to avoid breaking the virtual experience.
+Every user in the virtual world is represented by a virtual object, comprised of a `3D Mesh,` decorated by `Texture(s)` and controlled by a `Rig.` These three components may be customized to allow users to represet themselves in creative ways, however these components must adere to specific technical guidelines to function within the virtual experience.

 - The 3D Mesh is a figure or form of the 3D model.
 - The Texture is the material used to colorize the model.
 - The Rig is a platform-specific skeleton that interprets tracking data and expresses those movements on the 3D Mesh.

+Every user who joins a virtual experience is embodied by an avatar `Rig`, even in cases where the `3D Mesh` is only a pair of hands or the `Texture` is set to be Invisible.
+Creators have an incredible opportunity *and responsibility* to thoughtfully prepare how they and their audience are embodied in virtual space.

 ## Default Avatars
 As an open-source platform, Mozilla Hubs offers several default avatars and documentation on quick customizations to re-skin a default avatar.